VeederLicht/spaminifier/README.md

 # spaminifier
-Function to minify all web assets into one html-file
+Function to minify all web assets into one html-file (work in progress)